-In 2012, the number of researcher posts advertised through the EURAXESS Jobs portal per thousand researchers in the public sector was 32.9 in the Czech Republic compared with 22.7 among the Innovation Union reference group and an EU average of 40.8^7 .
+In 2013, the number of researcher posts advertised through the EURAXESS Jobs portal per thousand researchers in the public sector was 22.8 in the Czech Republic compared with 39.9 among the Innovation Union reference group and an EU average of 43.7^8 .

-There are currently 139 Czech research organisations registered on the EURAXESS Jobs Portal.
-The Ministry of Education, Youth and Sports recommends that all open vacancies be advertised on the EURAXESS Jobs Portal.
+There are currently 160 Czech research organisations registered on the EURAXESS Jobs Portal.
+The Ministry of Education, Youth and Sports recommends that all open vacancies in R & D be advertised on the EURAXESS Jobs Portal.

-Information on entry conditions, transfer of social security and pension contributions, accommodation and administrative assistance is available at EURAXESS CZ.
+Among others, information on entry conditions, transfer of social security and pension contributions, accommodation and administrative assistance is available at www.euraxess.cz.

 Currently, there are two Service Centres in the EURAXESS Network (Prague and Brno) and eight EURAXESS Contact Points.
-In the year of 2012, the EURAXESS Czech Republic network staff assisted 680 researchers, finding solutions for over 5 500 queries.
+In 2013, the EURAXESS Czech Republic network staff assisted over 700 researchers, finding solutions for over 11,000 queries.
 For the period 2012-2015, the Network is funded by the Ministry of Education, Youth and Sports of the Czech Republic under the EUPRO II programme.

-The goal of the EURAXESS Network is to assist foreign and Czech incoming and outgoing researchers and their family members and host organisations to address specific situations related to their arrival or departure for various forms of practical information (e.g. Scientific Visa, health insurance, language courses etc.), fellowships and jobs.
+In most cases EURAXESS staff are in contact with incoming researchers and foreigners.
+The goal of the EURAXESS Network is to assist incoming and outgoing researchers and their family members and host organisations to address specific situations related to their arrival or departure with various forms of practical information (e.g. Scientific Visa, health insurance, language courses etc.), fellowships and jobs.
 The Czech EURAXESS Network cooperates intensively with the Ministry of the Interior, the Ministry of Foreign Affairs and the Ministry of Labour and Social Affairs.
-Representatives of EURAXESS CZ are fully involved in many strategic working groups and committees of the Ministry of Education, Youth and Sports dealing with relevant issues (human resources in R&D, mobility, visa conditions, health and social security etc.).
+Representatives of EURAXESS CZ are fully involved in many strategic working groups and committees of the Ministry of Education, Youth and Sports dealing with relevant issues (human resources in R&D, mobility, visa conditions, health and social security etc.)